 Once you have decided you are going to Walt Disney World on vacation your next big step is figuring out all the logistics.
 We have a planning guide available to help you.
 Of course, one of the first big decisions you will make after you have decided that you are going to do a Disney Vacation is this: Where will you stay?
 Before you go any further you have to decide if you will be staying off site at a local Orlando hotel or on the Disney property at a Walt Disney World Resort.

 Typically the rooms away from the Disney property are more spacious and higher quality for less money.
-If you have more than two children or older children who need more space, a bigger room is definitely something you will want to take into consideration.
+If you have more than two children, a baby who needs quiet, or older children who need more space, a bigger room is definitely something you will want to take into consideration.

-When you are staying on the Walt Disney World property you are dining at Walt Disney World.
-You are guaranteed to have high prices for food and fairly limited choices at your resort.
-When you stay off site, you have many options.
+When you are staying on the Walt Disney World property you are dining at Walt Disney World restaurants.
+You are guaranteed to have high prices for food and fairly limited food choices at your resort.
+When you stay off-site, you have many options.
 You can choose to have a room with a kitchen/kitchenette and do some of your own cooking or you can choose to eat at one of the many restaurants in Orlando.
+We can guarantee that the local restaurants will be less expensive than what you will find on the Disney World premises and you will have much more variety.

 3. Transportation to the park

-Many hotels near Disney have complimentary theme park transportation.
-If you choose to stay off site you need to make sure that your hotel has this option.
-If you choose an Orlando hotel that does not have transportation, it will cost you $25 a day to park your car at Disney – not counting gas and the hassle of driving.
+Many hotels near Walt Disney World have complimentary theme park transportation.
+If you choose to stay off-site you need to make sure that your hotel has this option.
+If you choose an Orlando hotel that does not have transportation, it will cost you $25 a day to park your car at Disney – not counting gas, rental car expenses, and the hassle of driving yourself to the park.
+Make sure to do your research regarding park transportation before you book anything.

 4. Get away from it all